pri-cd/Portfolio-Website/content/pages/projects/project-three.md

 date: '2024-09-15'
 client: REST API + TELEGRAM BOT
 description: >-
-  A simple Python app that fetches a dailyquote, stock price, and news using APIs, andsends this information to a Telegram bot.
+  A simple app that fetches a daily quote, stock price, and news using APIs, and sends this information to a Telegram bot.
 featuredImage:
   type: ImageBlock
   url: /images/YFinance.jpg